BEFORE Aer Lingus The first cross-channel services Lingus@90

 0

 In 1933, a small Glasgow-based operator called Midland & Scottish Air Ferries — founded by bus operator John Sword — launched a scheduled service from Glasgow to Belfast using de Havilland DH84 Dragons.
 Later that year, the company introduced a route from its subsidiary base at Hooton Park (across the River Mersey from Liverpool) via Speke Airport to Baldonnel.
 The inaugural flight on this route took place on 14 August 1933 and operated daily until late in the year, primarily using Airspeed Ferries G-ACBT and G-ACFB.
+However, this early air link across the Irish Sea proved short-lived and was not resumed in 1934.

 As air travel gained wider acceptance and small independent airlines proliferated across England and Scotland, it was only a matter of time before Ireland secured a more permanent connection with England.
 Several visionary figures had long advocated for the creation of a national Irish airline, but securing full government backing proved challenging.
 Finally, in May 1936, Aer Lingus was established with vital support from English independent carrier Blackpool & West Coast Air Services.
 This company provided initial funding, supplied the first aircraft (a DH84 Dragon), and offered essential technical assistance.